Gawirrin Gumana: Art

 Gawirrin Gumana's clan, the Dhaḻwaŋu clan, is from the Gäṉgaṉ area.
 This is a freshwater area consisting of rivers, waterholes, and stringybark eucalyptus forest, which allow him to source bark for art.
 Gumana's bark art shows the use of rarrk, a form of crosshatching that he perfected.
 Crosshatching is the use of diagonal lines, in a pattern in which the lines cross each other in an x pattern, to provide depth and texture to a painting.
 The topics in his paintings would often include ancestral animals such as turtles, fish, crayfish, and herons.
 He would create paintings that are focused around the sacred watering hole, Blue Mud Bay, and the story of the ancestral hero, Laintjun.
 The ancestral hero Laintjun taught the meaning of the diamond pattern to the Dhalwangu clan, bringing with him the Yirritja totems.
 As an artist, he perfected the depiction of water in motion.
 He uses his authority as a senior artist to create paintings of the coastline, showing how the water changes from the presence of the Djan'kawu Creators, the Sisters, manifested physically as the catfish Walwaltjpa.

 Some of Gumana's major works of art include: Lightning snake and barramundi, Turtle hunting, Lanydjung (Ancestral figure), Minhala, the freshwater tortoise, Garrapara, and Lighting Snake.
 These pieces all feature natural pigments on flattened eucalyptus string bark and contain important symbols, such as the diamond, to his clan.
 Gumana also created three poles, Djarwarrk, Guyamirrilil and Birrkuda, that stand 300cm tall and are decorated in designs created from natural pigments.
 These pieces are viewable on the National Gallery of Victoria's webpage.
 Outside of the National Gallery of Victoria, Gumana's art has been represented in the British Museum, National Gallery of Australia, National Museum of Australia, and the Sydney Opera House.

 Between 1996 and 1997, Gumana was one of the artist, commissioned by John W. Kluge, to create a bark painting now featured in the exhibition Maḏayin.
 His piece, Barama (Yirritja Creation Being), is one of the twenty-nine monumental bark paintings that are still viewable today.

-Gawirrin was one of the painters for the Yirrkala Church Panels of the Yirritja moiety.
+Gawirrin was one of the painters of the Yirrkala Church Panels for the Yirritja moiety.
 These panels were created by senior Yolngu community elders to proclaim the law and culture of the Yolgnu people long before the missionaries arrived in Arnhem Land.
 He was the last surviving member of the group that painted the panels in 1962 until his death in 2016.
 These historic church panels can be viewed at the Buku-Larrnggay Mulka Yirrkala Art Centre.